upscayl/upscayl/README.md

 Upscayl lets you enlarge and enhance low-resolution images using advanced AI algorithms.
 Enlarge images without losing quality.
 It's almost like magic! 🎩🪄

-Upscayl is a cross-platform application built with the Linux-first philosophy.
+Upscayl is a cross-platform application built using the Linux-first philosophy.
 This means that Linux users receive pre-release builds earlier, but Upscayl itself is available on all major desktop operating systems :)

 **https://upscayl.org**